1. Know the Hazards in Your Workplace

 3. Know Your Company’s Procedures for Reporting Injuries

 Since some employers may be skeptical as to just how work-related an injury was, it is important to carefully document your injury.
 If any coworkers or supervisors were witnesses to it, make sure to collect their names.
 Additionally, ask your employer or human resources department for any pertinent forms you would have to take to your physician.
 Make sure to ask for copies of reports that your supervisor may be required to write.

 If you suffered a devastating injury in a workplace accident it is imperative that you focus on what counts the most: your recovery.
 Added stresses over finances and returning to work will only slow down your recovery process.
 Give yourself time to heal.

 5. Seek Legal Counsel

 Before you file a claim, seek the counsel of a Philadelphia Workers’ Compensation lawyer.
 Doing so will lessen the chances of your claim being denied.
 At Gross & Kenny, LLP, we will help you collect all the necessary information and files related to your injury.
 We will fight for your Workers’ Compensation benefits, allowing you to focus on your recovery.

 If you were injured in a workplace accident in Pennsylvania, and you are confused about what steps to take to receive the benefits you deserve, then contact Gross & Kenny, LLP.
 Our Philadelphia Workers’ Compensation lawyers will help you through the complex application process and fight for you so that your claim is not denied.
-Call us at 267-589-0090, or 215-512-1500, or contact us online to schedule your no-cost consultation.
+Call us at 215-512-1500, or contact us online to schedule your no-cost consultation.